 I'll have to be partial to baby boomers, of which group I am a proud member.
 As of 2018, baby boomers are 54 - 72 years old, and their spunk, spirit and drive won't let them go away quietly.
 "Old age should burn and rave at close of day; /Rage, rage against the dying of the light," said poet Dylan Thomas.
 He wasn't referring to high intensity interval training (HIIT), which aging science supports in order to extend fitness into our later years, but baby boomers and even some in the "silent generation" have discovered this secret to wellness and feeling healthy.

-Click on photos below for quick facts and more photos for each person.
+Click on photos below to find out what motivates each person to become fitter after 50 and how they do it, along with more photos for each.
 I will keep adding more - if you want to be included on this page and you are over 50 years old, please contact me with your facts and photos!

 Interesting Articles on Aging and Health

 She's Powerlifting at 76, So You're Officially Out of Excuses